johannes-kk/Elbas-Deep-Learning/README.md

-# Elbas-Deep-Learning
+# Thesis Summary
-*Authors: Johannes Kolberg, Kristin Waage*
+Authors: *Johannes Kolberg, Kristin Waage*
+Title: *"Artificial Intelligence and Nord Pool's Intraday Electricity Market Elbas: A Demonstration and Pragmatic Evaluation of Employing Deep Learning for Price Prediction"*

 Thesis project for the MSc in Business Administration and Economics at the Norwegian School of Economics.
-Title: *" Artificial Intelligence and Nord Pool's Intraday Electricity Market Elbas: A Demonstration and Pragmatic Evaluation of Employing Deep Learning for Price Prediction"*
+Written for both decision-makers in the Nordic electricity market – but do not necessarily have knowledge of deep learning – and for technically inclined readers without a deep understanding of electricity markets.

 This markdown is a highly abbreviated version of the thesis.
-After the full abstract, it contains brief summaries, highlights and salient plots for the problem definition, the best simple baseline, the data used, the final model, and a brief discussion of the results.
+The abstract is included in full, followed by brief summaries, highlights, and salient plots for the problem definition, best simple baseline, data used, final model, and results.

 The complete thesis is included in the repository, along with most of the code for data preprocessing and fitting of the final models, as well as numerous plots and illustrations.